 Earlier this month while in upstate New York, we visited Ellms Farm with my family for some pumpkin picking and Fall treats!
 I had only been there for Christmas trees in December and thought the selection was pretty impressive, but their pumpkin patches were on a whole other level!
 Nori had a diaper incident shortly after arrived so we walked all the way back to the car to change her comfortably … only to later on notice a mini cabin onsite dedicated to baby changing stations and rocking chairs for feeding!
 I thought that was so impressive for any venue, and especially a farm!

-This leopard scarf (under $20!) was one of my most-complimented, affordable buys from last year.
+This leopard scarf (similar) was one of my most-complimented, affordable buys from last year.
 It looks great with cozy sweaters, edgier moto jackets, and even fitted dresses as just a pop of pattern.
 I’m so glad to see it back, but it keeps going in and out of stock online so be sure to pick one up while it’s available!

 These ankle boots are also an older popular style that has been brought back in recent years.
 I used to borrow these from my cousin, and gave them a permanent home after she moved away to warmer lands.
 See them also styled on me here with a skirt.
 I also love the look of these similar block-heeled booties from Steve Madden available at Nordstrom!